 In addition, the Company also assesses the risk of non-compliance with laws, rules, regulations and corporate governance including following up on the grievance which may be made under the grievance procedure and notifying and planning to improve and upgrade various measures and presenting the outcome of performances to the Corporate Governance Committee with the aim of sustainable development, and providing recommendations and/or determining the relevant guidelines for practice so as to always prevent from the aforementioned risk.
 To this end, the Company has joined in the Thailand Private Sector Collective Action Coalition against Corruption where the Company is certified as CAC Certified Company first time in 2016 with the term of 3 years each time and the Company is renewed this certification continuously second time in 2022.
-In 2023 the Company is Compliance with the policy and guidelines against corruption and monitor the result continuously.
+In 2024, the Company is compliance with the policy and guidelines against corruption and monitor the result continuously.
+And is currently preparing documentation and making preparations for the submission of the third certification renewal, which will be due in December 2025.